clarioanalytics/SWiFt/README.md

 This is our company's first open-source release and we hope it finds an audience that will enjoy using it.

 Give _SWiFt_ a fork and let us know what you think!

+### Note on Timeouts

+The SWF Java API allows for registering activities and workflows with no timeout value specified.
+Amazon SWF really should reject activity and workflow registrations with missing timeout values since allowing it leads to annoying errors when trying to start workflows or activities.

+As much as possible _SWiFt_ tries to enforce sensible defaults for timeout values.
+What this means is that "NONE" is set by default on most timeout values.
+365 days is set on timeout values that do not allow "NONE", specifically workflow execution start to close timeouts on workflows and start child workflow actions.

 ## Requirements